Michael Fonfara: Biography

 In the 1980s, Fonfara returned to Toronto, where he became a key member of the Canadian R&B band The Lincolns.
 The Lincolns had been founded by Prakash John, with whom Fonfara had first played in a later version of Blackstone in 1973 and, thereafter, when both were playing and recording with Lou Reed, during the balance of the 1970s.
 Fonfara continued to play with The Lincolns, while remaining a member of The Downchild Blues Band, which he joined in 1990.
 In 2000, 2004, 2007 and 2009, he was the recipient of the Maple Blues Award, as piano/keyboard player of the year.
 Fonfara's career-based contributions to blues music were recognized through his nomination in 2008 and 2009 for the "Blues With A Feeling" Maple Blues Award.

+In 2010, Fonfara was a member of Grant Fullerton's band Jamnation.
+They played at the Strawberry Festival on 1 July that year.

+Personal life

 He married model Avril Lund (born 1950) and had two children with her before he died on 8 January 2021 at 74 in a Toronto hospital, following a two-year battle with cancer.